 The cover is the same type of material – like a faux leather – that almost all sewn bound dot grid notebooks have.

 It came with this weird flap thing which I think is supposed to help you with your bullet journal spreads… but it’s paper and the protractor thing is just printer on paper so I don’t see how it would be that helpful unless you cut it out.

-The style of this cover reminds me of the Archer and Olive notebook (review of that coming soon)
+The style of this cover reminds me of the Archer and Olive notebook.